 In 2019, there were over 3,000 car accidents in Concord.
-If you’re involved in a car accident, your stress is already high, and you’re facing medical bills and time off from work.
+If you’re involved in a car accident, your stress level is already high, and you may be facing medical bills and time off from work on top of suffering from your injuries.
 If the at-fault driver in the accident doesn’t have car insurance, your stress could increase.
 The good news is that you do have options, even if the other driver doesn’t have insurance.

 At The Law Offices of Jason E. Taylor, our Concord car accident lawyers have years of experience helping car accident victims get the compensation they deserve.
 We will work with the insurance company to ensure that you are fairly compensated for your losses.
 Contact us today for a free consultation.

 North Carolina Auto Insurance Requirements

 All drivers in North Carolina are required to have auto insurance.
 The minimum amount of coverage required is

 - Bodily injury (one person) – $30,000

 - Bodily injury (two or more people) – $60,000

 However, we recommend that you purchase more than the minimum amount of coverage.
 This will ensure that you are fully protected in the event of an accident.

 North Carolina drivers must purchase coverage for uninsured motorists.
 If you are in a car accident caused by an uninsured driver, this coverage can help protect you from out-of-pocket costs.